edlangley/inventory-webapp/README.md

 Overview
 --------
-This code started life as an assignment for a little web technologies module I did at uni to produce an administration back end for a classified adverts website.
+This code started life as an assignment to produce an administration back end for a classified adverts website, during a web technologies module I did at university.

 Several years after originally writing this code, I decided I needed something to keep a record of what electronics components I had stored